 - Commonly found in rivers, ponds or lakes.

-Freshwater trout and bass are commonly found in The United States and Canada.
+Both species are commonly found in The United States and Canada.

 Trout and Bass Appearance

-- Spotted bass have a greenish gray body.
+- Spotted have a greenish gray body.
 They have dark, black spots forming a jagged horizontal line down the body.

 - Smallmouth have a golden olive to brownish body.
 They have brown vertical bars or thick stripes down the body.
 The head has dark brown horizontal bars.